Conflux-Chain/go-conflux-sdk/README.md

 ## Manage Accounts
 Use `AccountManager` struct to manage accounts at local machine.
 - Create an account.
+- Import existing account.
 - List all accounts.
-- Unlock an account to send transactions.
+- Unlock an account.
 - Lock an account.
+- Sign a transaction.

 ## Query Conflux Information
 Use `Client` struct to query Conflux blockchain information, such as block, epoch, transaction, receipt.
 Following is an example to query the current epoch number: